ManuelElizaldi/MechaCar_Statistical_Analysis/README.md

 - Datasets can be found in the Rstudio folder.

 ## Analysis
 ### Linear Regression
+1.According to the following tables we can see that the variables that provide the most non-random amount of variance are the Spoiler Angle, Vehicle Weight and the AWD.

+2.The slope of the model is not zero because p-value is 5.35x10^-11.
+We know this because the standard is 0.05 and the value that we found is considerably lower.
+Therefore we can safely conclude that the response variables are correlated to the predictor variable.

+3. Does this linear model predict MPG of MechaCar Prototypes?
+Like in any model, there is always room for improvement and there is more statistical test that could make this analysis more robust.
+Nonetheless we can determine that this model is strong but it could be better.
+We have a value of R-squared of 0.71.
+There might be external or internal factors that could affect the value of the R-squared.
 ![](/resources/coefficients.png)
 ![](/resources/linearRegression.png)
 ### Summary Statistic on the PSI of the Suspension Coils